Take Me Out to the Ball Game…

 Both my brothers played on the team, and my mother was a scorekeeper.
 I played in the forest with other little sisters and begged to purchase something from the on-sight concession stand.
 Much to my dismay, the answer was always no, but I made a point to ask anyway.
 My forest friends and I gleefully chimed we want a pitcher, not a belly itcher, even though we did not understand the meaning behind our chanting.

-Watching my mother in a floral printed dress sit behind the bat catcher, on a little wooden bench, with a pencil and scratchpad to keep score, impressed me.
+Watching my mother in a floral printed dress sit behind the catcher, on a little wooden bench, with a pencil and scratchpad to keep score, impressed me.
 She appeared beautiful and smart.
 I wondered what she was scribbling; it always looked essential, which warmed me and made me feel proud.

 I never knew the tomboy side of my mother.
 When I came along, her adventurous spirit had been squelched so many times that it failed to appear.
 She had hung up her patched blue jeans and rebellious attitude many years prior.
 Long gone were the stones nestled deep in her pockets never to be thrown again.
 She traded everything in for a wedding ring, handsome husband, house dress, four children and housework.